 In this section, I want you to understand certain disadvantages of native apps.
 For a business, it is imperative to identify the disadvantages of native apps.
 There are possibilities that these disadvantages may or may not affect your business.
 But knowing them will certainly help you in the greater cause.

-- Developing native application is a tedious task.
+- Developing a native application is a tedious task.
 It requires separate development processes for every platform.
-Separate development process increases the development time significantly.
+A separate development process increases the development time significantly.

-- As the above point states, with separate development processes, it requires separate updates as well.
+- As the above point states, separate development processes require separate updates as well.
 It will increase the development time and cost significantly.

-- With different code base, it is always difficult to release same features on all platforms at the same time.
+- With different code bases, it is always difficult to release the same features on all platforms at the same time.

 Final Verdict on Native Mobile Application

-If you are a business with limited budget, you might want to go for an alternative to native apps as it is expensive and the maintenance cost is also very high.
-If you are a business who must serve their audience well, then you should look at the costing and go for it.
-Native apps are user-friendly and lighting fast which ensures better and quality customer engagement.
+If you are a business with limited budget, you might want to go for an alternative to native apps as it is expensive, and the maintenance cost is also very high.
+If you are a business that must serve its audience well, then you should look at the cost and go for it.
+Native apps are user-friendly and lightfast, which ensures better and quality customer engagement.

 What is a Hybrid Mobile App?

-A hybrid mobile app is like native mobile app which a user can download from the app store of the platform.
-The real difference lies in the development process which is why it becomes crucial to understand the basic difference between a native and hybrid mobile app.
+A hybrid mobile app is like a native mobile app that a user can download from the platform's app store.
+The real difference lies in the development process, which is why it becomes crucial to understand the basic difference between a native and hybrid mobile app.

 Let’s have a look at the benefits of a hybrid mobile app to get a comprehensive understanding to utilize them in business.